wardpatrickedward/contract-first-api/README.md

 3. The API exposes endpoints implemented to match the OpenAPI contract in `Api/openApi.yml`.

 This project serves as an example of aligning code to a pre-defined contract and shows how tooling and AI assistance can help keep implementation consistent with the specification.

+## Next Steps

+- Contract Testing: Implement tests to validate that the API adheres to the OpenAPI contract.